The modified diagonal cycles of Hypergeometric curves: Introduction

-For a cuspidal choice of a base point $e$ as above, one has $(2(p-1)^2-2)[e]=K(X_{p,\lambda})$ in $\ch_0(X_{p,\lambda})\otimes\Q$, where $K(X_{p,\lambda})$ is the canonical divisor (see Corollary \ref{canonical}).
-Thus Theorem \ref{main:1} does not follow from the general fact observed in \cite[Proposition 2.2]{LS} that if the modified diagonal cycle (or the Ceresa cycle) is torsion for a pointed curve $(X,e)$ of genus $g$, then $(2g-2)[e]=K(X)$ in the Chow group over $\Q$.
-To our knowledge, Theorem \ref{main:1} provides the first explicit example of a smooth family of curves of arbitrarily large genus where the modified diagonal cycle is nontrivial in the entire family.
-Since the hypergeometric curve $X_{p,\lm}$ is defined over $\Q(\lm)$, in particular, the result gives infinitely many curves of a given genus $(p-1)^2$ (for every prime $p$) over any subfield of $\C$ with nontrivial modified diagonal cycles.
+To our knowledge, Theorem \ref{main:1} provides the first explicit example of a smooth non-constant family $\mathscr{X}\rightarrow S$ of curves of arbitrarily large genus over a base $S$ where the modified diagonal cycle is nontrivial in the entire family.
+Since the hypergeometric curve $X_{p,\lm}$ is defined over $\Q(\lm)$, in particular, the result gives infinitely many curves of a given genus $(p-1)^2$ (for every prime $p\geq 3$) over any subfield of $\C$ with nontrivial modified diagonal cycles.
+By the recent result \cite[Proposition 5.6]{LMPRS}, Theorem \ref{main:1} also implies the nontriviality of the Ceresa cycles of hypergeometric curves $X_{p,\lambda}$ for $p\geq 5$ at cuspidal base points (see Example 5.15 in loc. cit.).